 Hönö island can be reached from the centre of Gothenburg by boat from the Stenpiren pier.

-The Christmas Markets in Hönö are held on 30 November 30, 1 December and every Saturday until 21 December 21 2020.
+The Christmas Markets in Hönö are due to be held on 30 November 30, 1 December and every Saturday until 21 December 21 2020.

 If you want to experience something truly unique, enjoy the Christmas markets inside some of Sweden’s famed castles!

 - Tjöloholm Castle – Built from 1898 to 1904, the architecture is a mix of 14th century English style, Art Noveau and includes some innovative design features.
-The Christmas markets in Tjolöholm castle run from 22 November to 1 December 2020.
+The Christmas markets in Tjolöholm castle are due to be run from 22 November to 1 December 2020.

 - Gunnebo Slott – Just a short drive or bus ride from the city centre of Gothenburg, this 18th century building is home to some of the most beautiful gardens you’ll see.
-The Christmas markets at Gunnebo Slott run from 23 November to 1 December 2020.
+The Christmas markets at Gunnebo Slott are due to be run from 23 November to 1 December 2020.

 - Nääs Fabriker – A beautiful estate not far from Gothenburg, you can even rent rooms here if you want to stay for the weekend.
-Christmas markets at Nääs Slott run from 30 November to 1 December 2020.
+Christmas markets at Nääs Slott are due to be run from 30 November to 1 December 2020.

 Guided Tours in Gothenburg